 - If you struggle to feel your lower quads in your hack squat, you may benefit from trying a lower foot placement to target the vastus medialis.
 This is a part of the quadriceps muscle just above the knee cap (also known as the inner teardrop).

 - If you want to feel your gluteus maximus (the largest gluteal muscle) more, you should use a low foot placement.
-A study from Worrell et. al showed that the glutes were more responsible for extending the hip when the hip is already close to being fully extended.
-Lower foot placement will place the thigh more in line with the rest of the torso at the top of the movement.
-This means that the hips can extend to almost full range (i.e. it will look like you’re standing almost straight up), thus engaging the gluteus maximus.
+A study from Worrell et al. showed that the glutes were more responsible for extending the hip when the hip was already close to being fully extended.
+Lower foot placement will align the thigh with the rest of the torso at the top of the movement.
+This means the hips can extend to almost full range (i.e., it will look like you’re standing almost straight up), thus engaging the gluteus maximus.

 If you’re looking for more ways to target the glutes, check out my article on How To Leg Press Using Your Glutes More.